 There are many local garden clubs, societies, and organizations in the Washington DC metropolitan area, too many to list here.
 It is best to go to a larger umbrella organization to inquire about the local unit, or search on the internet by plant name or city (for a neighborhood garden club), or visit related sites such as public gardens.
 See the other pages on my website for local public gardens and nurseries.

-The blog section of the web site for Behnkes Nurseries, in Beltsville, MD, lists Maryland garden clubs such as the Beltsville Garden Club, Silver Spring Garden Club, Takoma Horticulture Club, Brookland Garden Club, Burtonsville Garden Club, and Four Seasons Garden Club.
-There also is an Annapolis Horticultural Society, Hyattsville Horticultural Society, and a Maryland Horticultural Society. http://www.behnkes.com/monthly-to-do-list/gardening-resources.
+The Behnkes Nurseries, in Beltsville, MD, lists clubs such as the Beltsville Garden Club, Silver Spring Garden Club, Takoma Horticulture Club, Brookland Garden Club, Burtonsville Garden Club, and Four Seasons Garden Club.
+There also is an Annapolis Horticultural Society, Hyattsville Horticultural Society, and a Maryland Horticultural Society.

 The Garden Club of America is headquartered at 14 East 60th Street, 3rd Floor, New York, NY 10022; (212) 753-8287; http://www.gcamerica.org.
 Membership is by invitation only but contact the headquarters to see if there is a club near you.

-There probably is a native plant society in every state.
-In this area there is the Maryland Native Plant Society, which has a Washington DC chapter, and the Virginia Native Plant Society.
+For native plant enthusiasts, there is the Maryland Native Plant Society, which has a Washington DC chapter, and the Virginia Native Plant Society.
 Contact the Maryland Native Plant Society via P.O.
-Box 4877, Silver Spring, MD 20914; http://mdflora.org.
-Contact the Virginia Native Plant Society via 400 Blandy Farm Road, Unit 2, Boyce, VA 22620; (540) 837-1600; http://www.vnps.org.
+Box 4877, Silver Spring, MD 20914.
+Contact the Virginia Native Plant Society via 400 Blandy Farm Road, Unit 2, Boyce, VA 22620; (540) 837-1600.

 There probably is an association for every type of plant and most have local chapters.
 Search the internet for the plant and related association or call your local public garden or extension office.
 The American Horticultural Society has a list of plant societies that you can contact to identify the local unit.
 For example, in our area we have the: